skip-mev/docs/docs/about/0-intro.md

 <hr class="dotted" />

-#### 👩‍💻 For Frontends
+#### 👩‍💻 For Frontends & Wallets

-Frontends in the IBC ecosystem can dramatically improve their UX by using the free [Skip APIs](https://api-docs.skip.money/docs).
+Applications building in crypto can dramatically improve their UX by using the free [Skip APIs](https://api-docs.skip.money/docs).
 See the docs for how to get set up!